 I felt like even though I had the knowledge and certificates needed to teach in public schools, I did not have any professional experience.
 I had never written a book based on a historical event.
 I had never made a real movie or worked for a newsroom.

-For this reason (among others), I quit teaching, temporarily, so I could gain professional experience.
+For this reason (among others), I quit teaching, temporarily, so I could gain professional experience in my field.

 This is an advertisement made by the students of my journalism class.